A guide to peripheral physiology measurements using

 The placement of the amplifier and PowerPack is similar to the placement introduced for EMG in MR-environment.
 Please refer to the arrangement shown in Figure 2:

 Figure 2: The BrainAmp ExG MR in the recommended position at the foot end of the scanner bed.
-In order to minimize electrode wire length, amplifier powerpack and ExG AUX input box should be shifted head wards.
+In order to minimize electrode wire length, BrainAmp ExG MR, Powerpack and ExG AUX input box should be shifted head wards up to the edge of the scanner.
+The BrainAmp ExG MR, Powerpack and ExG AUX input box can either be placed in between the knees on a knee cushion or an MR safe table that is placed over the legs of the participant.

 The physical cable path consists of a 30 cm ribbon cable, the ExG AUX input box, the bipolar multitrodes, and a third single multitrode which serves as ground electrode.
 The electrode cables must run straight and without curves or loops close to the bore midline.